anqurvanillapy/tidr/.github/README.md

-# tidr-v2
+# tidr

-My notes about TinyIdris (v2).
+My notes about TinyIdris.
 See the original repo for more details.

 ## Building